Getting Started With NCLThis list is for people who are new to NCL and are not sure where to start first.

 - Put a ".hluresfile" file in your home directory.

 In order to better customize the NCL graphical environment, we highly recommend that you copy a .hluresfile to your home directory.
-You can customize this file to your liking, but at a minimum, you want to change the default font, the default color table, and the text function code.
+You can customize this file to your liking, but at a minimum, you may want to change the default color table and the default size of the X11 window.